noec764/erpnext/docs/dooks/README.md

 And a lot lot lot more.

-## Is Dooks only for SMEs?
+## Is Dokie only for SMEs?

-Dooks could be used by SMEs as well as large enterprises.
+Dokie could be used by SMEs as well as large enterprises.
 There is no known limitation or performance issues.
 So far it has scaled well.
-We know of serveral retail chains in Africa and a highly regarded equities trading company in India (with 1000+ employees) that uses Dooks.
+We know of serveral retail chains in Africa and a highly regarded equities trading company in India (with 1000+ employees) that uses Dokie.